Sommer Ray Works On Her Famous Booty In New Workout Video

 Sommer Ray shared a new workout video with her Instagram fans today, as she worked on maintaining her toned bod and famous derriere.
 She was seen rocking a colorful outfit, which included a light pink sports bra with an intricate, criss-cross back.
 She also wore a pair of eye-catching leggings, which featured geometric designs in light pastel colors.
-This included upside-down triangles, and patches of light blue, purple, and pink hues.
+This included upside-down triangles and patches of light blue, purple, and pink hues.
 The stunner also opted to wear her hair pulled back into a braided ponytail.
-She accessorized with a black baseball hat, and sported black sneakers.
+She accessorized with a black baseball hat and sported black sneakers.

 The clip showed Sommer completing a series of different exercises.
 She was seen working her legs using an exercise machine, as she propped herself up with her arms.
 She completed leg lifts while using weights, and the camera panned around the model to offer a 360-degree view.
 The focus seemed to be on her booty, as the model kept her head down.

 The video then cut to showing Sommer lifting weights while looking at herself in the mirror.
-Her leggings were on full display, as they hugged her curves.
+Her leggings were on full display as they hugged her curves.

 Another clip showed Sommer doing leg lifts again with an exercise machine.
-Except this time, she stood on her right leg while holding onto a silver bar in front of her.
+This time, however, she stood on her right leg while holding onto a silver bar in front of her.
 Her left leg was attached to the weights.

 She also teased her workout program in the captions.
 This would be a new addition to her entrepreneurial pursuits so far, which include a subscription box service, and her own line of clothing.